Sharp Lower Bounds on Density of Area-Minimizing Cones: The proof of Theorem

-Now if the flow $\MM_\eps$ had no singularities, then it would provide a smooth isotopy from $L_{-\eps}$ to $L_\eps$.
-Using the isotopy, we could push $F(\BB^k)$ into $U^+$, leaving $F(\Ss^k)=f(\Ss^k)$ fixed, which means that $f$ would be homotopically trivial in $U^+$, contradicting the choice of $f$.
-The contradiction proves that the flow $\MM_\eps$ has a singularity.
+\begin{claim} If $\eps$ is sufficiently small, the flow $\MM_\eps$ must have a singularity with a self-similarly shrinking $\Ss^j\times\RR^{n-j}$ as a tangent flow. \end{claim}

 Let $X_\eps=(x_\eps,t_\eps)$ be a singularity of the flow.
-For this theorem, we may as well choose $t_\eps$ to the first time at which a singularity occurs.
+For this theorem, we may as well choose $t_\eps$ to be the first time at which a singularity occurs.
 (In the proof of Theorem~\ref{TopTheorem} below, we will make a different choice.)
-By~\cite{White-Nature}*{Theorem~1}, the tangent flow at $(x_\eps, t_\eps)$ is a self-similarly shrinking cylinder $\Ss^k \times \RR^{n-k-1}$ for some $k$ with $1\le k \le n-1$.
+Let $\mathcal{T}_\eps$ be a tangent flow to $\MM_\eps$ at $(x_\eps,t_\eps)$.
+Then $\mathcal{T}_\eps$ is a self-similarly shrinking cylinder $\Ss^j \times \RR^{n-j-1}$ for some $j$ with $1\le j \le n-1$ by theorem~\ref{ConvexTypeTheorem} in the appendix\footnote{By claim~\ref{large-t}, the hypothesis of theorem~\ref{ConvexTypeTheorem} holds.}.
+(If $t_\eps$ is the first singular time, this also follows from~\cite{White-Nature}*{Theorem~1}.)

-This completes the proof of claim~\ref{singular}, but we remark that in fact $k\ne n-1$, and thus that $k\le n-2$.
+This completes the proof of claim~\ref{neck-pinch}, but we remark that in fact $j\ne n-1$, and thus that $j\le n-2$.
 To see this, note that for $t<t_\eps$, the surfaces $M_\eps(t)$ are diffeomorphic to $M_\eps(0)$ and hence are connected manifolds with nonempty boundary.
-Now if $k$ were equal to $n-1$, that is, if the tangent flow at $(x_\eps,t_\eps)$ were a shrinking sphere, then just before the singularity, $M_\eps(t)$ would have a compact component diffeomorphic to a sphere, a contradiction.
-Thus $k\le n-2$.
+Now if $j$ were equal to $n-1$, that is, if a tangent flow $\mathcal{T}_\eps$ at $(x_\eps,t_\eps)$ were a shrinking sphere, then just before the singularity, $M_\eps(t)$ would have a compact component diffeomorphic to a sphere, a contradiction.
+Thus $j\le n-2$.

 Now we have proved that $\MM_\eps$ has all the desired properties, except that we do not know that $(x_\eps, t_\eps)\to (0,0)$.
 Thus we modify the flow by translating in time by $-t_\eps$.
 The new flow $\MM'_\eps$ has a shrinking-cylinder type singularity at $X_\eps' = (x_\eps, 0)$, and $X_\eps'\to (0,0)$.
 Furthermore, as $\eps\to 0$, $\MM'_\eps$ converges to $\MM$ for the same reason that $\MM_\eps$ converges to $\MM$.
 We have proved that the flow $\MM'_\eps$ has all the properties (p1) - (p4), completing the proof of the theorem. \end{proof}